sumhungyee/telegram_diffusers/README.md

         2. --negprompt, or -n (optional), defaults to empty.
         3. --orientation, or -o (optional), defaults to square image.
 Available: landscape, portrait, square (lowercase)
         4. --steps, or -s (optional), defaults to 60.
+        5. --randomseed, or -s (optional), defaults to -1 (random).
+Controls the randomisation of the image.
-        5. Example usage: /generate -p 'A big chocolate bar' --negprompt "monochrome" -s 50
+        - Example usage: /generate -p 'A big chocolate bar' --negprompt "monochrome" -s 50